Tamas-Gavlider/WanderRoads/README.md

 - Asset - This component designed to display a spinner, an image, or a message based on the provided props.
 It is useful for handling loading states, placeholders, or error messages across the application.
 - Avatar - Designed to display a user's profile image.
 It includes a loading state that shows a spinner while the image is being loaded.
 - Loading -  A simple animated airplane icon to indicate a loading state.
 It can be used anywhere in the application where content is being fetched or processed.
-I used this loading component on the post page because I didn't want to overuse the spinner.
+I used this loading component on the post and travelers pages because I didn't want to overuse the spinner.
 A loading airplane catches the user's eye without making them focus too much on the loading process.
 - MoreDropdown - A reusable three-dot menu that provides quick access to actions like editing and deleting.
 It is designed using React-Bootstrap’s Dropdown.
 - ThemeSong - The ThemeSong component allows users to play or mute a background theme song.
 It is designed with a simple button that toggles the play/pause state and updates the corresponding volume icon dynamically.